You just spent all evening filling out an application for a loan or a new credit card, only to see the word “rejected” flash across the screen.

 Improving your credit score, however, is easier said than done.

 Thankfully, there are ways to increase your credit score, especially if you’re willing to put in the effort.
-Plus, we are currently working on a feature that will help our users seamlessly build their credit, so stay tuned!

 What is the average Canadian credit score?